Chesshyre Library: History

 In 1733, Sir John Chesshyre, a wealthy lawyer, built one of the earliest free libraries in England at Halton and left an endowment in his will for its maintenance.
 The building, probably to a design by Francis Smith, was largely completed by 1730.
 But the ill health of Chesshyre's brother, Robert, who was overseeing the works, delayed its opening.
 The library had 400 books when it opened which were mainly ecclesiastical histories and works of law.
-The library was intended for the incumbent of Halton and "for any divine or divines of the Church of England or other gentlemen or persons of letters."
+The library was intended for the incumbent of Halton and "for any divine or divines of the Church of England or other gentlemen or persons of letters" and was to be accessible every Tuesday and Thursday.
 Chesshyre also built the vicarage in Halton in 1739 and endowed the curacy there.

 The endowment proved insufficient for maintenance and, by the middle of the nineteenth century, it had no function and no money.
 By the middle of the twentieth century, the building was in an advanced state of dilapidation.
 In 1940, the books and original catalogue were sent to Stockport Museum for safekeeping due to their poor condition.
-But ten years later, the Manchester Guardian reported that the range of books from the library was unknown because the museum had lost the vellum catalogue.
-Chesshyre's entry in the 1887 Dictionary of National Biography, however, records that the library contained mostly theology and also included the Statutes at Large, Thomas Rymer's Foedera, William Dugdale's Monasticon, and some Greek and Latin classics.
+But ten years later, the Manchester Guardian reported that the museum had lost the vellum catalogue.
+Chesshyre's entry in the 1887 Dictionary of National Biography, however, records that the library contains mostly theology and also the Statutes at Large, Thomas Rymer's Foedera, William Dugdale's Monasticon, and some Greek and Latin classics.